Redacted Mueller report to be issued by U.S. attorney general on Thursday

 Barr has pledged to be as transparent as possible.
 But he has said he will redact certain portions for reasons including protecting secret grand jury information, intelligence-gathering sources and methods, information relating to ongoing cases and the privacy of “peripheral third parties” who were not charged.

-The redactions in the report will be color-coded by category, according to Barr, explaining the reasons that parts are blacked out.
+The redactions in the report will be colour-coded by category, according to Barr, explaining the reasons that parts are blacked out.

 After Barr released his four-page letter, Trump claimed “complete and total exoneration,” condemned “an illegal takedown that failed” and accused unnamed political enemies of treasonous acts.